-There are many rules for this site that are quite different than other typical park that one might visit.
-First of all, visitors must stay on marked trails at all times and the collection or destruction of plant or animals is strictly prohibited.
-Dogs have to be leashed at all times, and hunting, fishing or trapping is not allowed, nor any bikes, skateboards, roller-blades or horses on any trails.
+There are many rules for this site that are quite different than other typical parks that one might visit.
+First of all, visitors must stay on marked trails at all times and the collection or destruction of plants or animals is strictly prohibited.
+Dogs have to be leashed at all times, and hunting, fishing, or trapping is not allowed, nor any bikes, skateboards, roller-blades, or horses on any trails.
 We also discourage picnicking and there are no picnic facilities at the nature preserve.
-Simply put, our focus for use is nature study, quiet reflection and passive recreation.
+Simply put, our focus for use is nature study, quiet reflection, and passive recreation.

 Mark, it seems that visitors to the preserve should consider hiking some of its trails to get a real feel for its bluffs and its hemlock forest.
 What can you tell us about your trails?